Assholes, that is what they eventually called us Greeks

 There was no communication between us so the officer took the initiative on his own.

 It took ten minutes for them to think through what had happened, what it meant to them and they were quiet the entire time.
 With that one arrow the entire Babylonian army completely lost their trust in their officers and then turned inside-out with fear.
 50,000 wanted to leave and go home which is what we wanted.
-It did not sit too well with the intelligent Persian officers either.
+It did not sit too well with intelligent Persian officers either.

 I made that officer one of my advisors.
 Every time I made a battle plan I would ask him what he thought of it and then go hide for awhile and let him figure out everything.
-Hopefully with the guy that actually came up with idea to use the arrow on the color bearer.
+Hopefully with the guy that actually came up with the idea to use the arrow on the color bearer.
 The officer was great at defense and was the strongest archer who was also an officer.
 He saw holes in defenses and how to shore them up or penetrate them if they were the oppositions defenses but he was not the really assertive person that would have come up with the idea of using that arrow in that situation.

 He would find me later when he was ready and we would go over the plan and then compile this info with that of about three other officers and sometimes we would spend the whole night working through all the possibilities so we would not be killed in our next battle.

 I'm pretty sure that was the first time we were called 'assholes' and I was quite elated because it meant we had won in the enemies mind.
-That word meant you had won and they stuck with trying to make you lesser so that your victory did not sting them as much.
+That word meant you had won and they are stuck with trying to make you lesser so that your victory did not sting them as much.
 That kind of statement only made them lessen in our eyes.
 It has other ramifications but the pimary thing was that we had won that day on the field of battle.

 © 2003 John Pinil